yannickseurin/crypto-book/src/zk-hack-puzzles/puzzle-01/initial-inspection.md

 ```

 It first brings some items from the library crate into scope with the `use` keyword.
-Note that when a package contains both a library and a binary crate, any public items from the library crate can be used in the binary crate by starting paths with the name of the package (which is specified in the *Cargo.toml* file; in this case, it is `bls_pedersen`).
+Note that when a package contains both a library and a binary crate, any public item from the library crate can be used in the binary crate by starting paths with the name of the package (which is specified in the *Cargo.toml* file; in this case, it is `bls_pedersen`).
 It also brings into scope two functions called `welcome` and `puzzle` defined in the [`prompt` external crate](https://github.com/kobigurk/zkhack-prompt/blob/master/src/lib.rs).

 The `main` function first calls `welcome` and `puzzle` which respectively display some nice ASCII art and the puzzle description.